 This will almost certainly be the last post I, or anyone else, will publish on this blog.
-Contrary to usual practice it will be written in the first person singular rather than the collective ‘we’ that has previously been normal practice.
-This is because, although I continued to write in the collective ‘we’ after the night of the Grenfell fire, I was working alone and it was I alone who produced all subsequent posts.
+Contrary to usual practice it will be written in the first person singular rather than the collective ‘we’ that has previously been the norm.
+This is because, although I continued to write in the collective ‘we’ after the night of the Grenfell fire, I was actually working alone and it was I alone who produced all subsequent posts.
 I now believe that it is way past time that I took ownership of the work that I alone have produced on this blog during the last couple of years.

 I have been struggling with and avoiding this moment, and this task, for some months, certainly since last October when it became clear to me that I was all used up and burnt out.
 I no longer had the contacts I needed to remain relevant and properly informed about events in the Grenfell community and had become too ill and too exhausted, both physically and emotionally, to continue.
 I no longer have the heart to continue this work but it is, nonetheless, a painful and heartwrenching moment for me which I had hoped to avoid even when it had become clear to me that I could no longer continue.